 Is the CUE a student group?
 Can your center connect me with student groups that focus on social justice, multiculturalism, and diversity?

 I am struggling in my classes and feel lost and overwhelmed with school.
 Can your center provide me with someone to talk to and help me get back on track for school?

 We have advisors that would love to help you get back on track with school and who can also guide you in your process of personal and academic exploration.
 In our Center, we have multiple study rooms that you can check out to study in as well as an open student lounge that is for everyone to use.
 If needed, our advisors will work with you to find a tutor to help you do well in school.
-Additionally, we have an Arts and Sciences academic advisor in residence in our office with “walk-in” hours that can assist you.
+Additionally, we have an Arts and Sciences academic advisor in our office with “walk-in” hours that can assist you.
 Please check out events page for the dates and times available.

 What services can your center provide for international students in order to help them with the transition to this new community?

 The CUE Center supports the many campus initiatives at CU that support our international community.
 We understand that cultural transitiions can be exciting and rewarding while also challenging at the same time.
 Sometimes our students may feel overwhelmed, confused or not aware of who can be of help or service to them.
 Our staff are here to help you sort through some of those feelings around transitions, navigate through CU, find important resources and connections, and talk with you about ways to get involved or be a part of the greater campus community.
 Further, when situations occur that may need extra time to process or talk about, the CUE can help you sort through what is going on and let you know what resources are available to you.